Wisdom True and False

 The second essential quality of true wisdom is meekness.
 The wisdom that is earthly, sensual, and devilish (v.
 15) consists of knowledge that puffs up a man, making him prideful.
 It is therefore an incomplete knowledge, because it lacks a realistic knowledge of self.
 A man really knows nothing if he thinks he is something.
 True wisdom begins in the heart with an understanding that self is nothing before God.
 If a man wishes to be wise, he must accept that he is a wretched sinner, unworthy to receive any of the good things that God has created.
 Instead, he deserves only to suffer God’s wrath in an eternal hell.
 This kind of self-knowledge yields a healthy fear of God, which is the foundation of true wisdom (Prov.
 9:10).

+Because true wisdom is meek, it is not pushy.
+It is not always seeking to expose the stupidity of others (Prov.
+12:23; 17:27–28; 29:11).
 Of course, to teach is not being pushy if we have a responsibility to teach.
 Nor is it ever inappropriate to answer questions or furnish information in reply to someone who is seeking truth.
-But we do not parade our wisdom or force it on others.
+But we do not try to force our wisdom on others.
 What did Jesus do?
 When challenged by His enemies, He frequently chose to evade the question rather than get into an unprofitable dispute, or he even chose to keep silent (Matt.
 21:23–27).

 False wisdom